oracle-livelabs/oci-migration/peoplesoft-move-improve/peoplesoft-move-improve/0introduction/introduction.md

 * Upgrade an Existing PeopleSoft Environment (Lab 14)
 * Create Governance Policies to Schedule Starting and Stopping a PeopleSoft Environment (Lab 15)
 * Create a PUM Connection from a Source PeopleSoft Environment to a Target Environment (Lab 16)
-* Refresh a PeopleSoft Environment from a Backup (Lab 17)

 ### Prerequisites
 * An OCI tenancy with administrator user access.